 I am currently working on my novella manuscript, a roman a clef based on the memoir – but this time I am colonising the male/perpetrator perspective.
 Working title, Not His Story.
 Number of drafts to date – infinite.

-I now work as a coach, and a lived experience consultant.
+I now work as a lived experience consultant.